IDEAYA Biosciences (IDYA) Received its Third Buy in a Row

-After Oppenheimer and Northland Securities gave IDEAYA Biosciences (NASDAQ: IDYA) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Edward White maintained a Buy rating on IDEAYA Biosciences today and set a price target of $29.00.
-The company’s shares closed last Wednesday at $18.79.
+After H.C.
+Wainwright and Oppenheimer gave IDEAYA Biosciences (NASDAQ: IDYA) a Buy rating last month, the company received another Buy, this time from Northland Securities.
+Analyst Tim Chiang reiterated a Buy rating on IDEAYA Biosciences today and set a price target of $32.00.
+The company’s shares closed last Monday at $18.38.

-According to TipRanks.com, White is a top 100 analyst with an average return of 48.7% and a 52.7% success rate.
-White covers the Healthcare sector, focusing on stocks such as Spectrum Pharmaceuticals, Karyopharm Therapeutics, and Silverback Therapeutics.
+According to TipRanks.com, Chiang is a 2-star analyst with an average return of 0.3% and a 45.2% success rate.
+Chiang covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, Verrica Pharmaceuticals, and Pacira Pharmaceuticals.

-IDEAYA Biosciences has an analyst consensus of Strong Buy, with a price target consensus of $30.50, representing a 62.3% upside.
-In a report issued on April 12, Oppenheimer also assigned a Buy rating to the stock with a $25.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for IDEAYA Biosciences with a $32.00 average price target, a 55.9% upside from current levels.
+In a report issued on April 12, H.C.
+Wainwright also maintained a Buy rating on the stock with a $29.00 price target.

 See today’s analyst top recommended stocks >>